blakemorgan/tf-aws-lab/instructions/2-terraform.md

 1. In a terminal, navigate to the directory where the Terraform files are.
 2. Run `aws2 configure` again if you need to reconnect your command line to AWS.
 3. Run `terraform init` to initialize that terraform directory.
 4. Run `terraform apply` to create the resources in AWS.
 When you run that command, you'll be prompted with a plan which is a blueprint of the resources that will be made in AWS with their associated properties.
 Type `yes` when prompted to confirm the creation of those resources.
+When you run those commands, a folder (`.terraform`) will be created along with a `terraform.tfstate` file.
+Those files contain key, access ID's, and other confidential information that should not be shared.
+For example, if using version control, be sure to ignore that folder and those files.

+Using infrastructure-as-code does sacrifice the convenience of a graphic console, but does given you the added bonus of being able to document your infrastructure.
+That being said, you may run into a few errors applying this infrastructure.
+These errors are not a problem with Terraform itself, but are comprable to the same errors that would appear if you tried to make resources with that configuration in the console GUI.

 ## Additional Resources